GreptimeTeam/docs/docs/v0.7/en/user-guide/migrate-to-greptimedb/migrate-from-influxdb.md

 census,location=portland,scientist=mullen ants=32 1566086760000000000
 ```

-In GreptimeDB data model the above data be represented as the following in `census` table:
+In the GreptimeDB data model, the data is represented as follows in the `census` table:

 ```sql
 +----------+-----------+------+---------------------+------+